Public Access Site Development

 Outlook: On Course

-Maryland, Virginia and Pennsylvania have seen the biggest increases in access sites over the past ten years.
+Maryland, Virginia and Pennsylvania have seen the biggest increases in access sites over the past 10 years.
 This is not surprising, as the bulk of the Chesapeake Bay watershed—as well as existing access sites and opportunities for new access sites—lies within these states.
-In total there are 1,376 public access sites across the region.
-There are currently 637 public access sites in Maryland, 405 in Virginia, 215 in Pennsylvania, 46 in West Virginia, 40 in New York, 25 in the District of Columbia, and eight in Delaware.
+In total there are 1,424 public access sites throughout the watershed.
+There are currently 646 public access sites in Maryland, 407 in Virginia, 221 in Pennsylvania, 78 in West Virginia, 40 in New York, 25 in the District of Columbia and eight in Delaware.

 Public access to open space and waterways can improve public health and quality of life.
 People rely on outdoor places to exercise, relax and recharge their spirits.
-Time spent outdoors can strengthen family bonds and nurture active, creative children.
-And access to the water can build personal connections with places that have shaped life in the region, boosting tourism economies and creating stewards who care for local resources and engage in conservation efforts.
-To find a public access site near you, visit ChesapeakeBay.net's Public Access Search Tool.
+Time spent outdoors can strengthen family bonds; nurture active, creative children; and help people build personal connections with places in the region.
+Access to waterways can boost tourism, economic development and stewardship.
+To find a public access site near you, visit ChesapeakeBay.net or the websites for specific jurisdictions: Delaware, New York, Maryland (boating, fishing), Pennsylvania (boating, fishing), Virginia (boating, fishing), West Virginia (stream access, hunting/fishing) and Washington DC.

 Management Strategy